boldbi/bold-bi-docs/docs/resource-migration/migrate-data-sources-online.md

 ### Remove publish data source

-Published data sources can also be removed from the Bold BI when they are no longer required.
+Published data sources can also be removed from Bold BI when they are no longer required.

 Click `Actions` in the grid context menu and select `Remove` to remove the published data sources from the list.